Pope

 The following is the text from Pope

-Celestine’s epistle, titled: ‘On the
+Celestine’s epistle, titled: ‘On the Conversion of the infidels’:

 “It does not

-that if the first husband returns to the unity of the Church she ought to
+seem to us (non enim videtur nobis), even if the first husband returns to ecclesiastical unity, that she ought to

 Gregory testifies, “the affront to the Creator dissolves the right of marriage